-In the case of Class A PRSI Contributors, the MC1 Social Welfare Certificate must be submitted to this Department/VEC after 3 days of sick leave for referral to the Department of Social and Family Affairs.
+In the case of Class A PRSI contributors in all school sectors, the MC1 Social Welfare Certificate must be submitted by the school to this Department/VEC after a period of 3 days of sick leave for referral to the Department of Social Protection.
 This is required for compliance with PRSI regulations.